-- the right to dispose freely of their property and organize their enterprise as they wish; - freedom of hiring and firing, subject to [with] prevailing laws and regulations; - unlimited access to raw materials; - freedom of circulation of personnel and products within the Republic of Guinea; - freedom to import goods and services and any necessary funds; - freedom to dispose of their products on international markets, to export and dispose of products in foreign markets." - 270.
-BSGR was a person "designated in article 8", being a person (a) "possessing the technical and financial capability to do prospecting work"; and/or (b) indirectly operating and/or exploiting mining substances via its end subsidiary BSGR Guinea, being a private "corporation under Guinean law". - 271.
-Thus, Guinea was obliged to guarantee each of these 'fundamental freedoms' to BSGR.
-In breach of Article 21, by reason of the conduct set out above Guinea denied BSGR: - the right to dispose freely of its property and organize its enterprise as it wished; - (ii) freedom of hiring and firing; - (iii) access to raw materials; - (iv) freedom of circulation of personnel and products within the Republic of Guinea;
+- the right to dispose freely of their property and organize their enterprise as they wish; - freedom of hiring and firing, subject to [with] prevailing laws and regulations; - unlimited access to raw materials; - freedom of circulation of personnel and products within the Republic of Guinea; - freedom to import goods and services and any necessary funds; - freedom to dispose of their products on international markets, to export and dispose of products in foreign markets." - 289.
+The Claimants were persons "designated in article 8", being persons (a) "possessing the technical and financial capability to do prospecting work"; and/or (b) in the case of BSGR Guernsey and BSGR, indirectly operating and/or exploiting mining substances via its end subsidiary BSGR Guinea, being a private "corporation under Guinean law". - 290.
+Thus, Guinea was obliged to guarantee each of these 'fundamental freedoms' to the Claimants.
+In breach of Article 21, by reason of the conduct set out above Guinea denied the Claimants: - (i) the right to dispose freely of its property and organize their enterprises as they wished; - (ii) freedom of hiring and firing; - (iii) access to raw materials;

-- (v) freedom to import goods and services and any necessary funds; - (vi) freedom to export and/or dispose of its products on international markets.
+- (iv) freedom of circulation of personnel and products within the Republic of Guinea; - (v) freedom to import goods and services and any necessary funds; - (vi) freedom to export and/or dispose of their products on international markets.

-- 272. By virtue of Article 22 of the Mining Code, Guinea was and is obliged not to discriminate against BSGR as compared with Guinean nationals.
-Guinea has further breached this obligation, for example by withdrawing BSGR's right to export iron ore through Liberia while it has granted this right to other companies, including Sable Mining Africa. - 273.
-Furthermore, Guinea failed to comply with its obligations under the Mining Code to grant and maintain BSGR's Guinea's mining titles and/or BSGR Guernsey and BSGR Guinea's rights under the Base Convention, thereby substantially impacting on BSGR's investment (comprised of its shareholding in and financing of BSGR Guinea and the other subsidiaries).
+- 291. By virtue of Article 22 of the Mining Code, Guinea was and is obliged not to discriminate against the Claimants as compared with Guinean nationals.
+Guinea has further breached this obligation, for example by withdrawing BSGR's right to export iron ore through Liberia while it has granted this right to other companies, including Sable Mining Africa. - 292.
+Furthermore, Guinea failed to comply with its obligations under the Mining Code to grant and maintain BSGR's Guinea's mining titles and/or BSGR Guernsey and BSGR Guinea's rights under the Base Convention, thereby substantially impacting on the Claimants' investment (including BSGR's and BSGR Guernsey's shareholding in and financing of BSGR Guinea and the other subsidiaries).

-274. By Article 11 of the Mining Code, the Base Convention was a "guarantee to the mine title holder that the [legal, financial, tax and social conditions] will remain unvaried" that once ratified it bound the parties and could only be amended by written agreement.
-In breach of Article 11, Guinea terminated the Base Convention without any legal or other justification.
+293. By Article 11 of the Mining Code, Guinea was and is obliged to perform its obligations under any mining agreements entered into by Guinea.
+The Base Convention was a "guarantee to the mine title holder that the [legal, financial, tax and social conditions] will remain unvaried" and thus once ratified it bound the parties and could only be amended by written agreement.
+In breach of Article 11, Guinea (i) failed to perform its obligations owed to each of

+BSGR Guernsey and BSGR Guinea under the Base Convention and (ii) terminated the Base Convention without any legal or other justification.